Managed File Transfer (MFT)

 - Is eliminating manual processes with automated migrations, consolidations, and upgrades

 - Is experiencing significantly greater complexity and diversity of users

 - Wants to improved operational efficiency and decision-making with visibility and analytics

-- Is communicating and engaging with standard protocols: Secure FTP, FTPS, HTTP, HTTPS, AS2, and SFTP
+- Is communicating and engaging with standard protocols: FTP seguro, FTPS, HTTP, HTTPS, AS2, and SFTP

 Organizations need the accessibility, transferability, and the secure storage of their data.
 The negative effects of a data breach or of an unresponsive network can cause a reduction in efficiency across every line of business.
 When this happens, business stops while IT works to fix the problem.
 Leading organizations are implementing MFT solutions for a wide range of data management issues.